Yemen entry requirements for Egypt passport holders

 Passport validity

-Your passport must be valid for at least 6 months beyond your intended departure from Yemen.
+Your passport must be valid for at least 6 months beyond your intended departure date from Yemen.
 Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.Required

 Return or onward ticket